 TITLE OF THE PROJECT

-Multi-Stage Screening of Medicinal Plants for Women’s Lifestyle Disorder Management via Molecular Docking, Bio-Activity Guided Fractionation and in vivo Validation
+Multi-Stage Screening of Medicinal Plants for Women’s Lifestyle Disorder Management via in silico Molecular Mechanics, Bio-Activity Guided Fractionation and in vivo Validation

 1. Introduction

 Women’s lifestyle disorders have become increasingly prevalent due to changing diets, stress, and sedentary lifestyles.
 The manifestation of such disorders is seen in relation to hormonal, metabolic, and reproductive malfunctions.
 The resultant symptoms primarily include Polycystic Ovary Syndrome (PCOS), which causes multifactorial endocrine disorders in women.characterized by hyperandrogenism, insulin resistance, menstrual irregularities, and polycystic ovaries.
 These disorders not only affect reproductive health but also increase the risk of long-term complications like diabetes, cardiovascular diseases, and infertility.
 While modern pharmacological treatments exist individually for addressing each aspect of the syndrome, they are often associated with side effects and limited long-term efficacy, highlighting the need for safer, natural alternatives that provide holistic management of the discrepancies caused by such lifestyle-related disorders.